 Home Kit: Amber and Black Stripes

 The Club were forced to leave their Meadow Park ground in July 2007, after some of the worst flooding recorded in the area, engulfed the stadium, with water almost reaching the height of the crossbars!
-The Club have been desperately trying to return to Meadow Park, but only recently have received planning permission to build a new stadium on the Meadow Park site.
-The new 4,000 capacity stadium will include a 1,000 seat Main Stand.
-To prevent future flooding the stadium site will be raised by four metres.
-Works have yet to commence but it is hoped that the building of the new stadium will get underway in early 2017.
+The Club have been desperately trying to return to Meadow Park, but only recently have received planning permission to build a new stadium on the Meadow Park site and the building has been slowed due to the presence of a large telephone mast onsite, which has now been removed.
+In October 2018 the Club announced that they were scaling down plans for the new stadium, the capacity will now be 3,100 and instead of a 1,000 seat Main Stand and two 350 seat stands will be built either side of the halfway line.
+Planning permission for the revised stadium has now been given and the Club are now looking to secure funding for the ground.

 Under 13's Free